sgarcez/sul/README.md

 ## Usage

-### Obtaining an access token with write permissions
+### Setup: obtaining an access token with write permissions

 Once you create a Strava Application you can retrieve its id and secret here: [https://www.strava.com/settings/api](https://www.strava.com/settings/api)